-7. Once you have selected video, click the Export icon to open the export screen.
+7. Once you have selected video, click the Export icon to open the Save Video screen.

-- 8. You may use the Calendar buttons to revise your start and end dates/times, if needed. - 9.
-The Export screen will display a thumbnail representing each of the Players that were on the Stage.
+- 8. Select the Download tab. - 9.
+You may use the Calendar buttons to revise your start and end dates/times, if needed. - 10.
+The Save Video screen will display a thumbnail representing each of the Players that were on the Stage.
 To select one of these for export, find the Player you want, then select the file type you want to export.
-Orchid Fusion VMS supports the MKV, MOV, and Dewarp video file types (as explained earlier). - 10.
+Orchid Fusion VMS supports the MKV, MOV, and Dewarp video file types (as explained earlier). - 11.
 Once you select a file type, Orchid Fusion VMS will begin downloading the video.
 Check your web browser's list of downloaded files to retrieve the video.
-The exported video file name is based on the camera name and includes the event date and time in Coordinated Universal Time (UTC). - 11.
-Notice that the Export screen is still open.
+The exported video file name is based on the camera name and includes the event date and time in Coordinated Universal Time (UTC). - 12.
+Notice that the Save Video screen is still open.
 If there were multiple Players on the Stage when you selected the video, you may export video from other Players from the same time period.
-(Follow steps 9 and 10.) - 12.
+(Follow steps 10 and 11.) - 13.
 Press the Done button when you are done exporting this selection of video.